mtzig/cs257/webapp/first_draft/README.txt

 - dots on map representing a specific language and its location
 - color code for each country on map based on number of endangered languages in that country
 - robustness of search feature
-  - searching for countries has to be exactly like how they looked in original database, e.g. 'Iran (Republic of)'
+  - searching for countries currently has to be exactly like how they looked in original database, e.g. 'Iran (Islamic Republic of)'
   - languages with multiple names, like Boro, print duplicates of each language feature
     - add'l, no distinction of country for languages; ie. Boro (ES) is from '' and Karaboro is from 'Ethiopia, Togo', but the page for Boro lists 'Countries:  , Ethiopia, Togo' twice.
 These languages and the countries they are from should be distinguished
-- better css/colors
+- better and more consistant css/colors
+- press enter to search
+- better format of how list of languages are displayed for a country